adeojoemmanuel/gcwalletV2/README.md

 Using a tool like [Bitcore PlayGround](http://bitcore.io/playground) all wallet addresses can be generated.
 (TIP: Use the `Address` section for P2PKH address type wallets and `Multisig Address` for P2SH address type wallets).
 For multisig addresses, the required number of signatures (key `m` on the export) is also needed to recreate the addresses.

-BIP45 note: All addresses generated at BWS with BIP45 use the 'shared cosigner index' (2147483647) so Copay address indexes look like: `m/45'/2147483647/0/x` for main addresses and `m/45'/2147483647/1/y` for change addresses.
+BIP45 note: All addresses generated at BWS with BIP45 use the 'shared cosigner index' (2147483647) so getcoins address indexes look like: `m/45'/2147483647/0/x` for main addresses and `m/45'/2147483647/1/y` for change addresses.

-Since version 1.5, Copay uses the root `m/48'` for hardware multisignature wallets.
+Since version 1.5, getcoins uses the root `m/48'` for hardware multisignature wallets.
 This was coordinated with Ledger and Trezor teams.
 While the derivation path format is still similar to BIP44, the root was in order to indicate that these wallets are not discoverable by scanning addresses for funds.
-Address generation for multisignature wallets requires the other copayers extended public keys.
+Address generation for multisignature wallets requires the other getcoinsers extended public keys.

 ## Bitcore Wallet Service

-Copay depends on [Bitcore Wallet Service](https://github.com/bitpay/bitcore-wallet-service) (BWS) for blockchain information, networking and Copayer synchronization.
+getcoins depends on [Bitcore Wallet Service](https://github.com/bitpay/bitcore-wallet-service) (BWS) for blockchain information, networking and getcoinser synchronization.
 A BWS instance can be setup and operational within minutes or you can use a public instance like `https://bws.bitpay.com`.
-Switching between BWS instances is very simple and can be done with a click from within Copay.
-BWS also allows Copay to interoperate with other wallets like [Bitcore Wallet CLI](https://github.com/bitpay/bitcore-wallet).
+Switching between BWS instances is very simple and can be done with a click from within getcoins.
+BWS also allows getcoins to interoperate with other wallets like [Bitcore Wallet CLI](https://github.com/bitpay/bitcore-wallet).

-Please note that Copay v5.3.0 and above use CSP to restrict network access.
-To use a custom BWS see [CSP announcement](https://github.com/bitpay/copay/blob/master/CSP.md).
+Please note that getcoins v5.3.0 and above use CSP to restrict network access.
+To use a custom BWS see [CSP announcement](https://github.com/bitpay/getcoins/blob/master/CSP.md).

 ## Translations

-Copay uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/copay) as the front-end tool for translators.
-To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and translate the Copay documentation and application text into your native language.
+getcoins uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/getcoins) as the front-end tool for translators.
+To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and translate the getcoins documentation and application text into your native language.

 To download and build using the latest translations from Crowdin, please use the following commands: